Dynamic one-time delivery of critical data by small and sparse UAV swarms: a model problem for MARL scaling studies: A model problem

 \subsection{Fully collaborative deterministic game model}

 The game is modeled as an infinite-horizon, fully collaborative deterministic dynamic game with homogeneous agents in discrete time and discounted payoff.
-For $K$ agents, a typical \textit{state} is given by
+Let $\K\!=\!\{1,\hdots,K\}$ denote the agent index set with $K$ agents.
+A typical \textit{state} at time $t$ is given by

-where $p_k$ and $\phi_k$ denote the position and antenna orientation of agent $k$, respectively, and $b_k$ a Boolean indicating whether the agent is carrying the message.
-The range $R$ is constant during the game.
-To model the end of the game, a variable $w\in\{0,1,2\}$ is used.
-It takes the value $w=0$ before the message is successfully delivered to the receiver base station, the value $w=1$ at the time the receiver obtains the message, and the value $w=2$ thereafter, leading to an absorbing state in which all entities stop and the game is considered terminated.
-The \textit{state space} $X$ is the set of all states $x$ of type \eqref{eq:state}.
+where $p_{t,k}$ and $\phi_{t,k}$ denote the position and antenna orientation of agent $k$, respectively, and $b_{t,k}$ a Boolean indicating whether the agent is carrying the message.
+The number $R>0$ is the distance between the sender and receiver base stations located at $p_\tnode=(0,0)$ and $p_\rnode=(R,0)$, respectively.
+To model the end of the game, a variable $w_t\in\{0,1,2\}$ is used.
+It takes the value $w_t=0$ before the message is successfully delivered to the receiver base station, $w_t=1$ at the time the receiver obtains the message, and $w_t=2$ thereafter, leading to an absorbing state in which all entities stop and the game terminates.
+The \textit{state space} $X$ is the set of all states $x_t$ of type \eqref{eq:state}.